A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: Introduction

-In this article we show that---purely within the framework of transfer operators---we are able to provide such a link beyond the spectral level and to answer these questions at least for the case of Maass cusp forms.
+In this article we show that---purely within the framework of transfer operators---we are able to provide such a link between the geodesic flow and certain spectral entities beyond the spectral level and to answer questions in \eqref{Q1}-\eqref{Q4} at least for the case of Maass cusp forms.
 Moreover, we lay the groundwork for the generalization to other spectral entities as well.
 Their complete characterization in terms of eigenfunctions of $\TO_s^\fast$ has to await their characterization in terms of eigenfunctions of $\TO_s^\slow$.

 The full details for the construction of fast transfer operators $\TO_s^\fast$ are up to now provided for (cofinite and non-cofinite) Hecke triangle groups only.
 Anyhow, the structure of these constructions clearly applies to a wider class of Fuchsian groups.